hausenlot/UI-Repo/README.md

 ### Day 7
 - Added some Dropdowns
 - Realize I can actually just used 1 javascript function if I use a querySelecter instead and use a class or a partial of an ID to search will change this tomorrow
+### Day 8
+- Got sick.
+2 days down the drain without progress
+- There ya go adjusted the javascript so it can take a lot of id. not the best practice but I will change this to class I guess?
+- Added more Dropdown components
+- Added Search bar component